-After the peak, besides GGOs, repairing CT signs such as linear opacities, fibrous stripes, subpleural line sign, and fibrosis shadows, were noted.
-Wang et al[13] proposed, in the absorption process, a particular sign called “fishing net on trees”: this sign “indicated that the pulmonary lesions were in the stage of obvious absorption but not complete absorption.
+After the peak, besides GGOs, repairing CT signs, such as linear opacities, fibrous stripes, subpleural line sign and fibrosis shadows, were noted.
+Wang et al[13] proposed, in the absorption process, a particular sign called “fishing net on trees.”
+This sign “indicated that the pulmonary lesions were in the stage of obvious absorption but not complete absorption.
 CT showed that the large area of consolidation was reduced, the density was reduced, the edge had shrunk, and there were significantly more bands and incomplete absorption of fibrosis shadows.
 The area was similar to a fishing net hanging on a branch that was not fully spread under the background of the increased bronchovascular bundle”[13].

 In the longer-term follow-up, CT scans showed various presentations.
-Zhuang et al[19] observed, in the first CT scan after discharge, further absorption of the lung lesions.
-Also, GGOs, consolidations, and linear opacities were still found in some patients.
-In the case series of Urciuoli and Guerriero[24], 2 patients presented persistence of a mixed pattern with GGO and fibrous streaks, 1 patient fibrotic stripes, 1 patient a mixed pattern with interlobular septal thickening and patchy GGOs, and 1 patient fibrotic pattern[24].
+Zhuang et al[19] observed in the first CT scan after discharge further absorption of the lung lesions.
+Also, GGOs, consolidations and linear opacities were still found in some patients.
+In the case series of Urciuoli and Guerriero[24], 2 patients presented persistence of a mixed pattern with GGO and fibrous streaks, 1 patient fibrotic stripes, 1 patient a mixed pattern with interlobular septal thickening and patchy GGOs and 1 patient fibrotic pattern[24].

 Wang et al[22], who followed the CT scan until 4 wk after discharge, found mainly linear opacities.
-Liu et al[17] still observed in some patients GGOs and fibrous stripes even at the 3 wk radiological follow-up, even if with a decreasing trend (GGO during the 1st week and fibrous stripes during the 3rd one).
+Liu et al[17] still observed in some patients GGOs and fibrous stripes even at the 3 wk radiological follow-up, even with a decreasing trend (GGO during the 1st week and fibrous stripes during the 3rd wk).
 Two additional signs were found during the evolution: “tinted” sign and bronchovascular bundle distortion.
 The “tinted” sign was demonstrated to coincide with an extension of the GGO area and a decrease in its density.
 According to the authors, the appearance of this pattern probably implied the gradual resolution of inflammation with re-expansion of alveoli.
 The bronchovascular bundle may be caused by inflammatory distraction or subsegmental atelectasis[17].

 DISCUSSION

 Current evidence of the temporal evolution of COVID-19 pneumonia derives from studies evaluating a relatively short follow-up period, and data about long-term radiological (and clinical) sequelae are still awaited[17,22,25,26].
-The hallmark of early COVID-19 pneumonia includes bilateral, peripheral ground-glass opacities and consolidation often showing features resembling organizing pneumonia, such as a perilobular distribution and “reversed halo” sign (i.e., a focal, rounded area of ground-glass surrounded by a ring or arc of denser consolidation)[27,28].
-These findings are non-specific and variably comprise foci of edema, organization, and diffuse alveolar damage that are not too far removed from patients with other acute injuries, even noninfectious[29,30].
-Notably, up to 56% of patients have been reported to demonstrate no abnormalities in the first three days after onset of symptoms while, conversely, patients with no symptoms may show abnormal CT findings[31].
+The hallmark of early COVID-19 pneumonia includes bilateral, peripheral GGOs and consolidation often showing features resembling organizing pneumonia, such as a perilobular distribution and “reversed halo” sign (i.e. a focal, rounded area of ground-glass surrounded by a ring or arc of denser consolidation)[27,28].
+These findings are non-specific and variably comprise foci of edema, organization and diffuse alveolar damage that are not too far removed from patients with other acute injuries, even noninfectious[29,30].
+Notably, up to 56% of patients have been reported to demonstrate no abnormalities in the first 3 d after onset of symptoms, while conversely patients with no symptoms may show abnormal CT findings[31].
 Moreover, still in the initial phase of the disease, pulmonary opacities may be unilateral and lack the characteristic peripheral distribution, possibly reducing diagnostic confidence in differentiating COVID-19 from potential mimickers such as heart failure and other infections[21,32].